 According to the National Crime Records Bureau, every eight minutes a child goes missing in India.
 A large number of children are often kidnapped at railway stations, interstate bus terminals and other transit points.
-The Transit Monitoring Unit (TMU) was set up by JVI and two NGO partners to address this problem.
+The Transit Monitoring Unit (TMU) was set up by JVI in collaboration with its local partner, EFICOR, and Love Justice International to address this problem.
 This unit focuses on identifying potential victims of trafficking and other forms of exploitation before they reach their destination.

 Over the past 24 months, TMU has been extremely successful.
 Over 360 children have been intercepted!